Links on Android Authority may earn us a commission. Learn more.

 - The Fitbit Sense is the best Fitbit for health tracking, thanks to its ECG, EDA, and skin temperature sensors.

 - The Fitbit Versa 2 is the best cheap Fitbit smartwatch.
+It’s a little old at this point but still holds up well in 2022.

 - The Fitbit Inspire 2 is the best bare-bones Fitbit fitness tracker.
 Plus, it comes with a full year of Fitbit Premium.